Feeding Dogs with Kidney Disease

 Carnitine is sometimes recommended as a supplement for helping to combat loss in muscle quality as it increases the use of fat as an energy source, leaving the protein in the diet to be used for repairing and building muscle.

-If your dog has suffered with kidney disease, we would love to hear from you either in the comments section below or on the forum.
+If your dog has suffered with kidney disease, we would love to hear from you in the comments section below.
 What worked and what didn't?
 How would you do things differently in the future?
 Please do let us know as your tips could make all the difference to other dog owners out there.